cabarius/ToyBox/ToyBox/README.txt

     Quest Resolution: 1

 Ver 1.3.7
-    HotKeys now recognize shift, alt, ctrl, alt and command key combos Teleport Party Key now works on Global or City Map Search 'n Pick - You can now Unstart Etudes which can help fix broken progression
+    You can know add key binds to cheat buttons like "Rest All", "Full Bufs", "Reroll Perception", etc HotKeys now recognize shift, alt, ctrl, alt and command key combos Teleport Party Key now works on Global or City Map Search 'n Pick - You can now Unstart Etudes which can help fix broken progression